pbp66/password-generator/README.md

 ---
 ## Installation

 There is nothing to install with this project.
-To see the final product, please visit this webpage: [Placeholder Website](https://github.com/pbp66/password-generator)
+To see the final product, please visit this webpage: [https://pbp66.github.io/password-generator/](https://github.com/pbp66/password-generator)

 ## Usage